swetha-h/RITshare/README.md

 # RITshare

-Platform to promote all the events of the college
+One platform to promote all the events of the college!
+No hassle of searching for posters in college or following and keeping up to date with several social media handles for the college events, our website covers everything for you!

 # Steps to run